Dr. Jinhee Lee

 INTRODUCTION

-Dr. Lee has served as Chair of the American Historical Association's Mentorship Award Committee as well as founding and elected chair for the interdisciplinary Asian Studies program.
-She served as the founding faculty advisor for a number of registered student organizations such as Asian American Association, Japanese Culture Club, and Asian Cinema Organization as well.
-Dr. Lee has been an invited speaker, fellow, and research associate at institutions such as Harvard University, Seoul National University, the University of Tokyo, the Academy of Korean Studies, National Museum of Japanese History, and the University of Oxford.
-Her critical commentaries on the rise of history denialism, fraudulent historical scholarship, and the issues of academic integrity in the "post-truth" era with rising conspiracy theories and global populism have appeared in national and international media such as the Wall Street Journal, BBC, Shukan Kinyobi, and Le Figaro.
-Dr. Lee's historical documentary film "1923 Kanto Massacre" was featured in special events at the legislature of the Republic of Korea as well as that of Japan.
-Prof. Lee got her interdisciplinary training in history, anthropology, literature and linguistics at the University of Illinois, University of Tokyo, Drexel University, and Hankuk University of Foreign Studies.
+Dr. Lee has served as Chair of the American Historical Association's Mentorship Award Committee as well as the founding and elected chair for the interdisciplinary Asian Studies program.
+She has served as the founding faculty advisor for a number of registered student organizations such as Asian American and Pacific Islander Association, Japanese Culture Club, and Asian Cinema Organization.
+Dr. Lee has been an invited speaker, fellow, and research associate at institutions such as Harvard University, Seoul National University, the University of Tokyo, National Museum of Japanese History, and the University of Oxford.
+Her critical commentaries on history denialism, fraudulent historical scholarship, and the issues of academic integrity against global populism in the "post-truth" era have appeared in national and international media such as the Wall Street Journal, Le Figaro, BBC, Shukan Kinyobi and numerous TV news programs.
+Dr. Lee's groundbreaking historical documentary film "1923 Kanto Massacre" (2024) was featured at the influential public venues such as the legislatures of the Republic of Korea and Japan as well as INALCO in France.
+Prof. Lee got her interdisciplinary training in history, anthropology, literature, and linguistics at the University of Illinois, University of Tokyo, Drexel University, and Hankuk University of Foreign Studies.

 Graduate Mentoring